tsarkarsc/java-rmi-bank-app/README.md

 Authors: Tanvir Sarkar, Andrew Koung

-This is a console based client-server app for managing various types of bank accounts.
-Different types of accounts can be created (such as savings, chequing) and various actions can be performed at each user input prompt (such as deposit/withdrawl, account search, account creation).
+This is a console based client-server app (with Swing UI components) for managing various types of bank accounts.
+Different types of accounts can be created (such as savings, chequing, GIC) and various actions can be performed at each user input prompt (such as deposit/withdrawl, account search, account creation, etc.).
 This was an assignment as part of an OOP in Java course at Seneca, focusing on RMI.

 ## Instructions